Research For A Better Future

 The Engagement with Life and Meaning study is expected to end later in 2021.

-More than 500,000 Australians – including 150,000 South Australians – were placed in institutional or out-of-home care as children and are now collectively known as Forgotten Australians.
+More than 500,000 Australians – including 150,000 South Australians – were placed in institutional or out-of-home care as children between the 1920s and 1980s, and are now collectively known as Forgotten Australians.
 Many people within this group currently fear engaging with the aged care system due to negative experiences of care systems during their younger years.

-As part of this critical research project, ECH are working closely with the University of South Australia to conduct focus groups with older Forgotten Australians and their families to explore key health impacts, needs, experiences and barriers to accessing aged care services.
+As part of this critical research project, the Project Team has conducted focus groups with older Forgotten Australians and their families to explore key health impacts, needs, experiences and barriers to accessing aged care services.

-The Forgotten Australians project is expected to be completed in mid 2021.
+From these focus groups, The Forgotten Australians project is expected to be completed in mid-2021.